INMAS-Math/INMAS-Math.github.io/README.md

 - Any other information

 A redacted version of this information in which contact names were removed was shared with the students.
 We typically had more internships than the number of available students.
+While some employers chose 8 weeks for the duration of the internships, the majority of them preferred 10 to 12 weeks.
+Many companies had grants from US agencies that restricted them to employ US citizens only.
+Since COVID-19, a large fraction of startup companies have a work model that is 100% remote.
+THis allowed us to look for internships in non-regional areas.

 ### Matchmaking and Resume Coordination
 While all students were asked to apply to internship positions of their choice posted on the internet,